Introduction – Six Tips for Great Customer Service

 How do you make sure your guests feel so well taken care of that they can’t get enough and have to make your restaurant one of their favorite haunts?
 Besides a great ambience and delicious food, great service from your waitstaff is one of the best things you can do to make your customers feel well-cared for.
 How do you train and hire the best staff?
-Here are some tried-and-true tips on how to give your customers a great experience.
+Here are six tips for great customer service.

 Tip #1: How to Interrupt Politely